DevYatsu/pkl_fast/README.md

 ## Installation

-When in your rust project, simply run: `cargo add pkl_fast`
+When in your rust project, simply run: `cargo add new-pkl` (for the moment use new-pkl crate, new stable release coming to pkl_fast really soon)

 ## Usage